 - Brand inspection certificates

 - Business plan (for new operations)

 - IRS Form Schedule F, Profit and Loss Statement (or equivalent)

 - Livestock grazing plan

 - Sales invoices of agricultural products or livestock sold

 - Receipts for services rendered or items purchased relevant to the agricultural operation

-You must complete an agricultural exemption form and provide appropriate evidence for eligibility in order to be granted exempt status.
-Failure to provide adequate evidence of commercial activities shall subject the Applicant to zoning and building code regulations, permits, and fees, as applicable.
+Applicants must complete an agricultural exemption form and provide appropriate evidence for eligibility in order to be granted exempt status.
 Physical inspections may be conducted to substantiate the use as agricultural.